A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Introduction

-Random scalarizations has been previously explored in the following works: ParEGO~\citep{knowles2006parego} which uses random scalarizations to explore the whole Pareto front; MOEA/D~\citep{zhang2007moea}, an evolutionary computing approach to MOO; and MOEA/D-EGO \citep{zhang2010expensive}, an extension of MOEA/D that evaluates batches of points at a time instead of a single point.
-Among these, the closest to our approach is ParEGO which aims at recovering the whole Pareto front.
-On each iteration, ParEGO samples a weight vector uniformly from the $K-1$ simplex, which is used to compute a scalar objective.
+The idea of random scalarizations has been previously explored in the following works aimed at recovering the whole Pareto front: ParEGO \citep{knowles2006parego} which uses random scalarizations to explore the whole Pareto front; MOEA/D \citep{zhang2007moea}, an evolutionary computing approach to MOO; and MOEA/D-EGO \citep{zhang2010expensive}, an extension of MOEA/D using Gaussian processes that evaluates batches of points at a time instead of a single point.
+At each iteration, both ParEGO and MOEA/D-EGO sample a weight vector uniformly from the $K-1$ simplex, which is used to compute a scalar objective.
 The next candidate point is chosen by maximizing an \emph{off-the-shelf} acquisition function over the GP fitted on the scalar objective.
 Our algorithm on the other hand, maintains $K$ different GPs, one for each objective.
-On each iteration, it samples a random weight vector and chooses the next candidate based on these weights.
-Unlike ParEGO, our approach \emph{necessitates} using acquisitions specially designed for the multi-objective setting; for example, our UCB acquisition is patently different from the standard UCB acquisition used in BO (see Table~\ref{tab:acq_funcs}).
-These differences with ParEGO are not merely superficial -- our approach gives rise to a theoretical regret bound, while no such bound exists for ParEGO.
+Furthermore, our approach \emph{necessitates} using acquisitions specially designed for the multi-objective setting for any general scalarization; more specifically, they are generalizations of single-objective acquisitions for multiple objectives (see Table~\ref{tab:acq_funcs}).
+These differences with ParEGO are not merely superficial -- our approach gives rise to a theoretical regret bound, while no such bound exists for the above methods.

+Another line of work involving scalarizations include utility function based approaches. \citet{roijers2013survey,zintgraf2015quality} propose scalar utility functions as an evaluation criteria. \citet{zintgraf2018ordered, roijers2018interactive, roijers2017interactive} propose interactive strategies to maximize an unknown utility.
+In contrast to our approach the utility in these works is assumed to be fixed.